-A weight loss journey requires a little push, and that’s where meal replacement1 and protein shakes play a role.
+A weight loss journey requires a little push, and that’s where a meal replacement1 and protein shakes play a role.

-Shakes help in curbing hunger, reducing calorie intake and enhancing general performance when maintaining a healthy weight or losing those extra pounds.
+Meal replacement shakes help in curbing hunger, reducing calorie intake and enhancing general performance when maintaining a healthy weight or losing those extra pounds.